elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 [59]

-An animated discussion on “Woman’s Work and Wages” was carried on, in which Mrs. [Annie Leakin] Sioussat, Miss [Edith] Duer, Miss [Fanny] Hoffman, Miss Brown and others participated, with great interest.
+An animated discussion on “Woman’s Work and Wages” was carried on, in which Mrs. [Annie Leakin] Sioussat, Miss [Edith] Duer, Miss [Fanny] Hoffman, Miss [Mary Wilcox] Brown and others participated, with great interest.

 The President spoke of the efficient young Chairman of the Committee on Economics, and congratulated the Committee on the work that it had done.